argentsea/docfx/tutorials/Mapping/mapping.md

 > [!WARNING]
 > The Mapper will be relatively slow (and CPU intensive) the *first time* each model class is mapped to parameters or data.
 The initial compilation usually takes less than a second.
 Subsequent calls will execute the data to property mapping at native machine-code speeds.
 When the application is restarted, the memory is cleared and the compilation overhead occurs again.

+## Missing Parameters or Columns

+In some cases, the Model may have more properties than are defined in a parameter list or in data reader columns.
+When this happens, ArgentSea is somewhat forgiving.

+If a data reader result does not contain an expected column, the property is simply ignored.
+If the logging level is “Debug” or lower, a log message will be created including the Model name and column name.

+If the Mapper sets/reads/writes parameters and the query does not include that parameter, ADO.NET will return an error if the query is sent to the database.
+One solution is to simply manually remove unwanted parameters from the parameters collection.
+However, a better approach is to include parameter names in the query definition (`QueryStatement` or `QueryProcedure` class).
+This allows the Mapper to only include the subset of parameters whose names match the query definition.

 Next: [Property Attributes](attributes.md)